 Those growth figures reflect the fact there are now many millions of Europeans who are interested in new protein foods.
 Surveys suggest 42% of people have already eliminated or reduced their red meat consumption.2 A further 20% plan to cut down their consumption of red meat in the future.
 More than one-third of people are willing to replace meat with a plant-based alternative.

-The size of the market is creating opportunities to specialize.
+The size of the market is creating opportunities to specialise.
 In the early years of meat replacers, brands had to target the entire category to access enough potential consumers to drive meaningful sales.
 The category itself was niche, so products needed broad appeal.
 In that environment, standard plant-based burgers, a crowd-pleasing food enjoyed by most people, proliferated.

 Today, the environment is different.
 With many millions of Europeans seeking out new protein foods, there are now large, quickly growing groups of consumers interested in subcategories of plant-based products.
 The subcategories are large enough to support new product launches and brands need to differentiate to succeed in an increasingly competitive market.